realityendshere/ella-sparse/README.md

 records.
 To support sorting, filtering, pagination, and other functionality, all 30,000 records had to be fetched up front in the route's model hook.
-Needless to say, the customer was pretty upset about waiting for 30,000 records to load from the server each time they reloaded the app.
+Needless to say, the customer was pretty upset about waiting for 30,000 records to load from the server each time they visited the app.
 Fetching all that data took at least 30 seconds.
 That's 30 seconds of staring at a loading indicator before getting anything useful or interactive to work with.
 And loading 30,000 records didn't do any favors for our server load.